ANSR-laboratory/ANSR-laboratory.github.io/content/authors/melissa_salavrakos/_index.md

   - Research Trainees and Staff
 ---

-Melissa Salavrakos, MMed, investigates the relationships between brain macrostructure (assessed through structural MRI), brain microstructure (using diffusion-weighted MRI), brain function (via fMRI), inflammation parameters, and psychometrics in individuals with alcohol use disorder.
-Her research encompasses the entire study process, from patient recruitment to data analysis, focusing on a cohort of patients undergoing alcohol detoxification.
+Melissa Salavrakos, MMed, studies the effects of heavy chronic alcohol consumption on the brain, using Magnetic Resonance Imaging.
+She investigates the relationships between brain structure and function, behavioural parameters and plasmatic inflammation markers.
+Her research focuses on a cohort of patients diagnosed with alcohol use disorder and hospitalised for alcohol detoxification.

 She is currently a PhD candidate in the Neuroscience program at the Université Catholique de Louvain's Institute of Neurosciences (IONS).
 Her research activities are funded by the Fonds National de la Recherche Scientifique (FNRS) & the Belgian American Educational Foundation (BAEF) Fellowship.